natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-80UK.md

 | '''30''' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __
 |-
 |}
+The T-80UK main ammo rack consists of a mechanized carousel at the bottom of the turret which carries 28 propellants and projectiles.

 === Machine guns ===
 {{Specs-Tank-Weapon|2}}